cmstas/Software/dataMCplotMaker/README.md

   - --normalize: to normalize all backgrounds
   - --isLinear: to use linear instead of log on y-axis
   - --preserveBackgroundOrder: to keep the backgrounds in the order you specified, rather than putting the smallest backgrounds on the bottom
-  - --noOverflow: do not make the last bin an overflow bin (important if your last bin is already an overflow bin)
+  - --noOverflow: do not make the last bin an overflow bin (important if your last bin is already an overflow bin).
+Also underflow.
   - --yAxisLabel X: change the y-axis label from its default of "Entries"
   - --yAxisUnit X: change the y-axis unit from its default of ""
   - --yAxisOverride X: replace the entire y-axis label with X